Cardinal The Most Revd and Rt Hon Thomas Wolsey

 Near this 15th century house on the opposite side of the way stood in 1472 the home of Robert and Joan Wolsey, where the great child of honour Thomas Wolsey, cardinal, archbishop, chancellor, passed his boyhood.
 In hi power and pride he ranked himself with princes and trod the ways of glory.
 In his fall he died a humble man at Leicester Abbey about the hour of eight on the morning of November 29th 1530 and was there buried at dead of night

-47 Nicholas Street, Ipswich, United Kingdom where he lived near
+47 Nicholas Street, Ipswich, United Kingdom where they lived near

 Thomas Wolsey 1473-1530 Cardinal, Archbishop of York and Lord Chancellor of England, ordained priest in this church 10th March 1498

-St Peter's Church, High Street , Marlborough, United Kingdom where he was ordained priest
+St Peter's Church, High Street , Marlborough, United Kingdom where they was ordained priest

 The Palace of the Archbishops of York The Palace was built in the 14th and 15th centuries as the residence of the Archbishops of York.
 It was refurbished by Cardinal Wolsey, Archbishop of York 1514-30, Lord Chancellor to King Henry VIII.
 During the English Civil War the palace was occupied by the Scottish Commissioners only to be stripped of its lead by Parliamentarian soldiers and later robbed for building materials.
 The medieval State Chamber, now known as the Great Hall, and the Chapel survived, the former being used as a Courtroom and school.
 In 1907 both were incorporated into the Bishop's Manor, the now residence of the Bishops of Southwell.
 The Great Hall and Chapel are currently used by Minster and Town.

-Church Street, Southwell, United Kingdom where he lived
+Church Street, Southwell, United Kingdom where they lived

 This building was erected by the famous clothmaker John Winchcombe, known as "Jack of Newbury" in the early 15th century and here he entertained Henry VIII and his queen Catherine of Aragon and Cardinal Wolsey shortly before his death in 1519.
 It was due to gifts from John Winchcombe and his son that the greater part of the present parish church of Newbury was built between 1500 and 1532.

-24 Northbrook Street, Newbury, United Kingdom where he was entertained (1519)
+24 Northbrook Street, Newbury, United Kingdom where they was entertained (1519)